Russelgon/UMoneyTest/README.md

 ---
 UMoneyTest is a system for a base test of some features in yooumoney.ru

-That project were made for automatiom testing by WebDriver selenium.
+That project were made for automation testing by WebDriver selenium.

 ---
 ### 📝 Test-Case 📝